gitlabhq/gitlabhq/doc/api/projects.md

 Return Values:

-+ `200 Ok` on success and the added user, even if the user is already team member
++ `201 Created` on success and the added user is returned, even if the user is already team member
 + `400 Bad Request` if the required attribute access_level is not given
++ `401 Unauthorized` if the user is not allowed to add a new team member
 + `404 Not Found` if a resource can not be found, e.g. project with ID not available
 + `422 Unprocessable Entity` if an unknown access_level is given